tanuj-26heisnbrg/tanuj-26heisnbrg/README.md

 - 👋 Hi, I’m @tanuj-26heisnbrg
-- 👀 I’m interested in ... everything related to technology .
+- 👀 I’m interested in everything related to technology .
-- 🌱 I’m currently learning ... engineering .
+- 🌱 I’m currently learning Software engineering and gaining further Consciousness in AI/ML & Cybersecurity.
-- 💞️ I’m looking to collaborate on ... nowhere
+- 💞️ I’m looking to collaborate on any of socials.
-- 📫 How to reach me ...if its neccessary then and only - https://www.linkedin.com/in/tanuj-kumar-yadav-9053a637a/
+- 📫 How to reach me - Check out my socials Below !!
 - 😄 Pronouns: ... they / don't know me son !!!!
-- ⚡ Fun fact: ... i am going to be an Engineer .
+- ⚡ Fun fact: ...
+I like Sports more than Programming.